Introducing Our New At-Home Blood Tests: The Well Woman & The Well Man!

 Feeling tired all the time is one of the main symptoms of diabetes.
 Other signs of the condition include feeling unusually thirsty, blurred vision, and needing to pee more often than usual.

-On top of this, weight gain is a common risk factor for diabetes, which can be tricky to disentangle from age or menopause-related weight gain.
+Being overweight is also a common risk factor for diabetes, so it’s important to try and stay within a healthy weight range.
 You can check if you may be at risk for diabetes with this quick test.

 4. Vitamin D deficiency